Sibghatullah-Laghari/mediconnect/API.md

 # API Documentation - MediConnect

-The MediConnect API is a RESTful service that exposes endpoints for authentication, profile management, and appointment scheduling..
+The MediConnect API is a RESTful service that exposes endpoints for authentication, profile management, and appointment scheduling.

 ---